ni/nimble/packages/nimble-components/src/wafer-map/specs/features/change-highlight.md

 ## Alternative Designs

+### Highlighted tags with a matrix of strings
-1. Same as the main one but instead of using a strings array for highlighted tags use an matrix of strings.
-This will give us more flexibility and more highlight capabilities but it will also require more time and will increase the complexity of complexity of the highlighting.
+Same as the main one but instead of using a strings array for highlighted tags use a matrix of strings.
+This will give us more flexibility and more highlight capabilities but it will also require more time and will increase the complexity of the highlighting.
 In this case:

 ![corner-case](resources/corner-case.PNG)